christianspecht/tasko-androidclient/readme.md

 ### License

-Tasko and the Tasko Android Client are licensed under the MIT License.
-See [License.txt](https://bitbucket.org/christianspecht/tasko-androidclient/raw/tip/License.txt) for details.
+Tasko and the Tasko Android Client are licensed under the [MIT License](http://christianspecht.de/tasko/#license).